SCCapstone/StyleMail/README.md

 Help Page: https://sccapstone.github.io/StyleMail/help
 Privacy Policy Page: https://sccapstone.github.io/StyleMail/privacy
 Terms of Use Page: https://sccapstone.github.io/StyleMail/terms
-The SPA web application is deployed on Google Cloud Platform and can be found at https://stylemail-edf5f.web.app/
+The SPA web application is deployed on Firebase Hosting and can be found at https://stylemail-edf5f.web.app/

 (More to be added to this section while working on the Proof of Concept Milestone)